malte/MTK-Munich/src/pages/curriculum.md

 ---
 layout: "../layouts/Layout.astro"
-title: "Curriculum"
+title: "Full System"
 ---

 ---

 ##### Standing Practice

-- Ma Bu
+- Ma Bu - Riders stance
-- Ting Bu
+- Ting Bu - one footed stance
-- Gung Bu
+- Gung Bu - Bow stance

 ---

 ##### Set of six tsaos (Exercise)

-These exercises train the body in specific way and build to foundation to all other elements of practice.
+In combine a relaxion with coordination, these exercises build the foundation to all other elements of the practice.
-They combine a relaxed body with coordinated movements.

-> if one part is still, all parts are still and if one part moves, all the part move
+> if one part is still, all parts are still and <br>if one part moves, all the parts move

 ---

 ##### Forms

-- Short Form
+- Short Form - the daily practice
-- Long Form
+- Long Form - a library of techniques, it follows the images form the yang long form
-- Fast Form
+- Fast Form - for practicing with actual speed and momentum

---

-- Partner Form
+- _Partner Form_
-- Sword Form
+- _Sword Form_
-- Saber Form
+- _Saber Form_
-- Spear Form
+- _Spear Form_

 ---

-##### Partner patterns for stepping and spatial awareness
+##### Partner patterns

-- Kilometros
-- Rombo
-- Da Lu
-- Saopapu
-- Strudeli
+There are some fixed partner exercises, that deal with distance, movement and balance.

 ---